Sachem/atm-api/readme.md

 This project is a simple implementation of an ATM (cach-machine) using PHP.

-It is an example of the correct OOD and follows SOLID principles.
+It is an example of the DRY OOD that follows SOLID principles.

 Project was developed in TDD manner and has 100% unit test covarage.
 Test frameworks used: PhpUnit & Mockery